PurpleBriar/SF-FoodTruck-Django/README.md

 - JavaScript
 - HTML
 - Bootstrap

-The application was developed as a web interface and an api
+The application was developed to include a GUI-based web interface and an open api (no API keys needed) that returns food truck data in JSON format

 ## Usage
 ### Requirements